mrRobot62/GCodeGenerator_Geometricals/README.md

 Use your new function.
 A new window appears.
 Check your functionality.
 With button "GCode" you can check your generated GCODE **before** you do it on your CNC

-## (3) give the community the chance to participate on your new implementation
+## (3) give our community a chance to participate on your new implementation
 upload you implementation to this github repository.
 **THANKS**